Actindo-AG/Documentation/Payments/UserInterface/05a_ListCancellationsChargebacks.md

     - **5 - Error**
        Errors have been occurred during transfer.
     - **6 - Void**
-       The transaction has been voided, see [Void an authorization transaction](01_ManageAuthorizations.md#void-an-authorization-transaction).
+       The transaction has been voided, see [Void cancellation and chargeback transaction](../Operation/04_ManageCancellationsChargebacks.md#void-cancellation-and-chargeback-transaction).

 - *Connection*
    Name of the Connection.
 Note that this is the customer-specific name that has been given the connection.
 For detailed information, see [Manage connections to payment service providers (PSP)](../Integration/01_ManageConnection.md).